alexanderbira/benchmark-specs/README.md

   - Determines boundary condition status: inconsistent AND minimal AND non-trivial
   - Determines unavoidable boundary condition: boundary condition AND unavoidable

+- **`refinement_ubc_checker.py`** - batch boundary condition checker for interpolation refinements.
+Processes CSV files from interpolation nodes and checks each refinement as a potential boundary condition candidate.

+  Usage: `python refinement_ubc_checker.py spec.json interpolation_nodes.csv [--summary-only]`

+  - Extracts refinements from CSV rows where `is_realizable` is True
+  - For each refinement formula, negates it and runs UBC checker to determine if it's a BC or UBC

 ### Conversion Utilities

 - **`to_spectra.py`** - converts a JSON spec to a `.spectra` spec